The Duck Irrigation Scheme commenced the first delivery of water to scheme participants on 1 December 2018.

 Production in the area centres mainly around pasture-based enterprises but poppies, potatoes and other fresh vegetables are also produced.

-The scheme has the capacity to supply 5,200 ML of water over a 120-day delivery period on which the summer irrigation season is based.
+The scheme will supply 5,200 ML of water annually over a 120-day delivery period on which the summer irrigation season is based.

-In the Duck Irrigation Scheme, a Farm Water Access Plan is required to cover all land that Tasmanian Irrigation water is applied and to all dams that are used to store Tasmanian Irrigation water.
+Farm Water Access Plans are required to cover all land that Tasmanian Irrigation water is applied and to all dams that are used to store Tasmanian Irrigation water.
 Click here for information on Farm Water Access Plans